Xpert410/Autonomous-Car-Simulator-for-Deep-learning-programming/README.md

 /Client/hand_history_classifier/hand_history.csv = Dataset of coordinates of the hand gestures collected that will be used to train the model

-/Client/hand_history_classifier/hand_history_classifier.py = Used to allow the Jupyter Notebook to
+/Client/hand_history_classifier/hand_history_classifier.py = Contains functions needed for the app.py to run

 /Client/hand_history_classifier/hand_history_classifier.csv = Dataset labels used to train the model 0 = Left